My IBM Log in Subscribe

 How do virtual machines work?

-• Type 1 hypervisors run directly on the physical hardware (usually a server), replacing the OS.
+Type 1 hypervisors run directly on the physical hardware (usually a server), replacing the operating system (OS).
 Typically, you use a separate software product to create and manipulate VMs on the hypervisor.
-Some management tools, like VMware’s vSphere, let you select a guest operating system to install in the VM.
+Some management tools, such as VMware’s vSphere, let you select a guest operating system to install in the VM.
 You can use one VM as a template for others and duplicate it to create new ones.
-Depending on your needs, you might create multiple VM templates for different purposes, like software testing, production databases or development environments.
-A kernel-based virtual machine (KV) is an example of a type I hypervisor.
+Depending on your needs, you might create multiple VM templates for different purposes, such as software testing, production databases or development environments.
+A kernel-based virtual machine (KVM) is an example of a type 1 hypervisor.

-• Type 2 hypervisors run as an application within a host OS and usually target single-user desktop or notebook platforms.
-With a Type 2 hypervisor, you manually create a VM and install a guest OS inside it.
+Type 2 hypervisors run as applications within a host OS and usually target single-user desktop or notebook platforms.
+With a type 2 hypervisor, you manually create a VM and install a guest OS inside it.
 You can use the hypervisor to allocate physical resources to your VM, manually setting the number of processor cores and memory it can use.
-Depending on the hypervisor’s capabilities, you can set options like 3D acceleration for graphics.
-Type 2 hypervisors include VMware Workstation and Oracle VirtualBox.
+Depending on the hypervisor’s capabilities, you can set options such as 3D acceleration for graphics.
+Examples of type 2 hypervisors include VMware Workstation Pro and Oracle VirtualBox.

 System virtual machines vs. process virtual machines